cozzini/hpc-tn/matmul/README.rst

   Run a few tests and understand why the intel compiler license is so expensive :)

 - (Optional) The folder also contains a C version of the code.
-Try to repeat the analysis of the loop order to understand memory access, remeber that C stores data in row order
+Try to repeat the analysis of the loop order to understand memory access, remember that C stores data in row order